 Whether the moving van driver was an employee of a moving company or the actual mover, accidents involving moving vans are typically caused by driver error or inexperience.
 These vehicles can be awkward to maneuver because their loads consist of varying weights of different furniture items and boxes.
 The risk might also increase if the driver chooses to tow their vehicle with the van, which would require them to make wider turns.

-Common causes of moving van accidents include:
+Common causes of moving van accidents in Tampa include:

 - The van was loaded improperly, causing weight shifts during turns and stops.

 - The driver did not turn widely enough or did not slow down enough to make a safe turn.

 - The moving van’s mirrors were not positioned correctly, so the driver could not see well on either side of the vehicle.

 - The driver did not factor enough stopping distance for the van’s weight and accidentally rear-ended another vehicle.